 Between November 2019 to February 2020 all organizations receiving ACT College Score Reports began accessing them electronically via Encoura Data Lab.
 This replaced all previous methods of delivery including the ACT Internet Reporting Option (AIRO), CD-ROM, and printed/mailed reports.
 By transitioning this valuable service to a Encoura Data Lab, institutions and educational organizations can expect a more intuitive and timely avenue to access scores sent by students.
-Please let us know who at your institution should have access to ACT Score Reports by filling in the form at https://encoura.org/get-my-login/.
+If your institution is not yet receiving scores in Encoura Data Lab, please let us know who at your institution should have access to ACT Score Reports by filling in the form at https://encoura.org/get-my-login/.

 This service is offered at no cost to institutions and educational organizations.
-Institutions already using Encoura Data Lab will not require an additional login, however, users needing permission to handle these reports should request permission by completing the form on the page above.
+Institutions already using Encoura Data Lab will not require an additional login, however, users needing permission to handle these reports should request permission by completing the form mentioned above.

 In addition to the delivery schedule above, some historical score report data is available in Encoura Data Lab which includes records previously sent to your institution before transitioning to Data Lab.
 Information on this data is available here.